 STUDENT ACTIVITY CARDS (SAC CARDS)

 The Student Activity Card (SAC Card) admits the purchaser to regular athletic contests in which SPHS teams participate, in accordance with the various agreements and rules of the CIF and the Rio Hondo League.
 The SAC is valid only for the school year in which it is issued, and the privileges of the SAC may be revoked by the school administration.
-The SAC can be purchased at the time of registration in late August or early September.
+The SAC can be purchased at the time of registration in August.
 A lost SAC can be replaced for $5.00 at the S.P.H.S.
 Student Bank.
 THE SAC IS NOT TRANSFERABLE.
 Students are required to carry a SAC card or a student identification card while on campus or at all school events.

 ASSOCIATED STUDENT BODY CONSTITUTION

 We, the students of South Pasadena High School, in order to develop civic and political responsibility in the individual, further understanding between the students and the community, direct and coordinate student activities, promote a forum for the expression of student opinion, and help maintain high standards of scholarship and citizenship, do ordain and establish this Constitution for the Associated Student Body of South Pasadena High School.